Surgalign Holdings Inc. [SRGA] stock Initiated by BTIG Research analyst, price target now $4

 Wednesday and Thursday, June 23-24, 2021.

-Surgalign Holdings Inc. represents 98.11 million in outstanding shares, while the company has a total market value of $194.59 million with the latest information.
-SRGA stock price has been found in the range of $1.32 to $1.38.
+Over the last 12 months, SRGA stock dropped by -48.73%.
+The average equity rating for SRGA stock is currently 1.70, trading closer to a bullish pattern in the stock market.

-If compared to the average trading volume of 1.84M shares, SRGA reached a trading volume of 4880969 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $186.80 million, with 98.11 million shares outstanding and 97.89 million shares in the current float.
+Compared to the average trading volume of 2.31M shares, SRGA stock reached a trading volume of 19990256 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Surgalign Holdings Inc. [SRGA]:

 BTIG Research have made an estimate for Surgalign Holdings Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on February 03, 2021.
 While these analysts kept the previous recommendation, Piper Sandler raised their target price to Overweight.
 The new note on the price target was released on February 02, 2021, representing the official price target for Surgalign Holdings Inc. stock.